openmole/openmole-market/sensitivity/README.md

 * d has a direct impact and also depends on another variable (sigma >> 0)

 A good way to understand the role of levels and repetitions count is to reproduce this experiment with different parameters.

+## Traffic Basic

+The "MorrisTraffic.oms" workflow applies the Morris method to the [Traffic Basic NetLogo model](http://ccl.northwestern.edu/netlogo/models/TrafficBasic)

+However, as this model is stochastic, the results might be kind of unstable.

+Note the impact of changing the parameters for levels and repetitions.
+Also notice how, when the parameter `verbose = true` is used, messages in the simulation results explain how the computation of the indicators is made.